-At times, a woman may notice her vagina feels tighter than usual.
-This is because the vagina changes over the course of a woman’s life as a result of aging and natural events, such as pregnancy and childbirth.
+At times, the vagina may feel tighter than usual.
+This is because the vagina changes over the course of life as a result of aging and events such as pregnancy and childbirth.

 Sometimes, these changes may cause a vagina to feel tighter than normal.
 As a result, some women may think their vagina is too tight, particularly if they experience discomfort or pain during sexual penetration.
 This belief is misplaced.

 Fast facts on vaginal tightness:

 - The feeling of a tight vagina during sexual penetration could be due to the woman not being fully aroused.

 - A woman’s vagina experiences many changes throughout her life.

 - Hormonal changes when menstruating may lead to some feelings of vaginal tightness.

 A woman’s vagina is almost never too tight to have sex.
 The pain or discomfort is a symptom of other issues.
 In its unaroused state, the vagina is between 3 and 4 inches long and may not produce enough lubrication for comfortable intercourse.

 However, when aroused, the vagina expands in width and length and releases lubrication.
 A woman can address pain, discomfort, or a feeling of being too tight by spending more time gaining arousal before penetration and using a lubricant if needed.

 Some of the other common causes of discomfort include: